sergijoan22/notes/notes/Google Cloud.md

 A fully managed service needs no setup or maintaining the instance.
 The next step is a serverless service (Which can be treated simply as an API you are using), which no server has to be managed and only is needed to pay for the use.

+There are different types of offering, with a different level of management effort: IaaS > CaaS > PaaS > FaaS > SaaS.

 ### Data pipelines in production

 For that, tools for workflow orchestration like Apache Airflow are used.
 Based on that tool, a fully managed version is available in Google Cloud, called Cloud Composer.
 It orchestrates all Google Cloud products using their API endpoints.